tpeelstand/Acculynx-form/README.md

 Given a week to complete, but spent a total of around 10 - 12 hours building the form mainly before and after work and a little on the weekend.

-If I had a bit more time I would most likely mae it so the button for adding email and phone would stay fixed to the top on the screen on a phone so it would easier to add them as you scroll down the page.
+If I had a bit more time I would most likely make it so the buttons for adding emails and phone numbers would stay fixed to the top on the screen of a phone/small tablet so it would easier to add them as you scroll down the page.
 I may even do this is my free time at some point....basicly because it bugs me and I don't want to leave it unfinished.

 Feedback is welcome!